UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 we should meet somewhere else.
 Why don’t we try to get all the women at the conference to come to dinner together?”
 We decided to wander around and find every woman and tell her to come to dinner a little bit early;
-we would take over two tables and meet each other.
+we would take over t]($wxpblndpjh $wxpblndpjh)wo tables and meet each other.
 We got, I think, all but two of the women, and it was great.
 Anita Jones, Barbara Liskov were there; everything from graduate students, to me in the middle, to these senior women.
 It was so extraordinary that I collected their email